-- Be wary of dealing with your tenants if they want to negotiate with you on the utility bill and usage
+- Be wary of dealing with your tenants if they want to negotiate with you on the utility bill and usage.

 - Will there be a late fee for utilities if your tenants don’t pay on time?

-- Tenants may take advantage of the all inclusive utility fee in the rent and use gas, water, or electricity more excessively.
+- Tenants may take advantage of the all-inclusive utility fee in the rent and use gas, water, or electricity more excessively.
 Determine the best price that covers the scenarios for varying and atypical usages of utility.

 If you are not including and managing utilities…

-1) Do some research
+Do some research

-This can help you to better anticipate the necessary expenses for utility usage for your property so you can adjust the rent price to accommodate for the costs or realize it would be more suitable to not include utility at all.
+This can help you better anticipate the necessary expenditures for utility usage for your property so you can adjust the rent price to accommodate the costs or realize it would be more suitable not to include utility at all.

-2) Consider the energy efficiency for your unit
+Consider the energy efficiency of your unit

 Make sure you assess the type of appliances you have and the structure of your housing unit to know which utilities to include in your rent if considering this option.